YangVincent/YangVincent.github.io/_posts/2019-09-14-life-workflow.md

 and "Things to do later".
 Before each task, consider -- why am I doing this?
 What happens if I don't?

 > Any time anything crosses your life, you've got to ask: This thing I'm thinkinga bout doing -- why am I doing it?
 > What will happen if I don't?
 The best thing is when I have something on my todo list and I think "hmm, no".
 > <cite><a href="https://www.youtube.com/watch?v=oTugjssqOT0">Randy Pausch</a></cite>

+I'm lucky enough to not procrastinate much, but only because having notifications on my reminders app (Todoist) frustrates me to no end.

+## Get feedback
+Feedback is crucial for calibrating your expectations.
+Find out what the people around you think about the way you do things, how they do things and instead, then consider if you'd like to incorporate them for yourself as well.